Trisha Yearwood: 1992–1996: Career diversification

-Yearwood released her third album in 1993 entitled The Song Remembers When.
+Yearwood released her third album in 1993 titled The Song Remembers When.
 The title track reached number two on the US country chart that year.
 The record was recorded in a similar musical style to Hearts in Armor, differing with more contemporary arrangements.
 The album also included collaborations with other artists such as Rodney Crowell and Willie Nelson.
 The album was later accompanied by a cable television special in 1993, from where the title track's music video derived.
 Yearwood followed the studio album with her first holiday compilation in 1994, titled The Sweetest Gift.
 It included cover versions of holiday standards, such as "Away in a Manger", "Let It Snow!
 Let It Snow!
 Let It Snow!", and "The Christmas Song".

 In February 1995, Yearwood released her fourth studio album, Thinkin' About You, which was geared more towards adult contemporary styles.
 The album was given a positive review by Rolling Stone, which compared Thinkin' About You to many of Linda Ronstadt's albums in the 1970s.
 The disc included a version of Melissa Etheridge's "You Can Sleep While I Drive" and Tammy Wynette's "'Til I Get It Right".
 Thinkin' About Yous first two singles reached the top on the US country chart: "XXX's and OOO's (An American Girl)" and the title track.
 Its third single, "I Wanna Go Too Far", reached the top 10 after its release at the end of 1995.
 Like its predecessors, Thinkin' About You eventually sold one million copies in the United States and was certified platinum from the RIAA.
 At the 1995 Grammy Awards, Yearwood's duet with Aaron Neville titled "I Fall to Pieces" (a cover of the 1961 song by Patsy Cline) won in the category of Best Country Collaboration with Vocals.
 The award became Yearwood's first accolade from the Grammys.

 In August 1996, she released her fifth studio album, Everybody Knows, which had similarities to her previous album.
 The record mostly contained ballads and the songs featured larger melodies.
 Everybody Knows received mixed reviews by critics.
 AllMusic gave the album three out of five stars, calling the songs "a little uneven".
 However, Entertainment Weekly praised the album, calling the title track an "emotional release of a pounding piano".
 Everybody Knows spawned the "Believe Me Baby (I Lied)", which became Yearwood's fourth number-one single on the US country chart.
 The title track was released as the second single and peaked within the US country top five in 1996.
 During this period, Yearwood performed at the closing ceremony of the 1996 Summer Olympics, which were held in Atlanta, Georgia.